1 IN 2

 Targeted therapy

 Targeted therapy is a type of drug treatment that attacks specific features of cancer cells, known as molecular targets, to stop the cancer growing and spreading.
-The molecular targets are found in or on the surface of cancer cells (for example, they may be genes or proteins).

-Targeted therapy can often be given by mouth as tablets or capsules.
-These drugs can be highly effective, but they will only work if the cancer contains the particular gene or protein and, even then, they do not work for everyone.
-Targeted therapy is currently available for people with NSCLC whose tumours have specific genetic changes (mutations) when the cancer is advanced or has come back after initial surgery or radiation therapy.
+Targeted therapy is currently available for people with NSCLC whose tumours have specific gene changes when the cancer is advanced or has come back after initial surgery or radiation therapy.

 Immunotherapy

 Immunotherapy is a type of drug treatment that uses the body’s own immune system to fight cancer.
-Immunotherapy drugs, known as checkpoint inhibitors block proteins, stop immune cells from recognising and destroying the cancer cells.
-Once the proteins are blocked, the immune cells can recognise and attack the cancer.
+Immunotherapy drugs known as checkpoint inhibitors block proteins, such as PD-L1, that stop immune cells from recognising and destroying the cancer cells.

-Several checkpoint inhibitors have been approved for most types of advanced NSCLC.
 One has also been approved for extensive-stage SCLC when it is used together with chemotherapy.
-Several others are currently being tested in clinical trials for lung cancer.
+Several other checkpoint inhibitors are being tested in clinical trials for lung cancer, including using a combination of these drugs.

 Palliative treatment

-If the cancer is advanced when it is first diagnosed or comes back after treatment, your doctor will discuss palliative treatment for any symptoms caused by the cancer.
 Palliative treatment aims to manage symptoms without trying to cure the disease.
 It can be used at any stage of advanced lung cancer to improve quality of life and does not mean giving up hope.
 Rather, it is about living as fully and comfortably as possible.

 Palliative treatment is one aspect of palliative care, in which a team of health professionals aims to meet your physical, emotional, cultural, spiritual and social needs.
 The team also supports families and carers.